 We’ll start by exploring your story, your struggles, and your hopes for a better future.
 We’ll see if there were any events, traumas, or continued experiences of not feeling safe that brought your symptoms on and work through those if need be.

-Along the way, I will be using methods from Somatic Experiencing®, Internal Family Systems, Mindful Self-Compassion, and The Alexander Technique, to enhance your progress and provide rapid results.
+Then we’ll set up a plan for helping you break the cycle and I’ll provide you with insights and tools supported by research to help you get better.
+Along the way, I’ll be using methods from Somatic Experiencing®, Internal Family Systems, Mindful Self-Compassion, and The Alexander Technique to enhance your progress.

 I will be with you every step of the way.
-My priority is to help you receive the care that will help you find freedom from paruresis and see results as quickly and effectively as possible.
+My priority is to provide you with the care that will help you find freedom from shy bladder and see results as quickly and effectively as possible.
 Throughout, we will also pay gentle and compassionate attention to your level of stress so that we aren’t moving faster than feels safe to you - your healing journey should happen at your own pace.

 I’m here to help you find a life free from the worries caused by shy bladder.
-You deserve a chance to enjoy going out and doing what you love without thinking about the restroom.
-Together, we can help make that happen.
+You deserve to enjoy going out and doing what you love without thinking about the restroom.

 How do I get started?